-Even though the clouds interfered with the perfect Hollywood Sign photo I envisioned, they made a spectacular backdrop to reflect the pink sunset.
-Here are... some of my favorite photos from the flight.
-Read more about booking a flight on a Zeppelin Tour of LA
+Even though the clouds interfered with the perfect Hollywood Sign photo, they made a spectacular backdrop to reflect the pink sunset.
+Here are some of the best photos from the flight.

-This view of the Hollywood studios in Burbank, which is the highlight of Airship Ventures Hollywood Studios Zeppelin Tour, gives a great perspective on where things are in relation to each other.
-I've annotated it for easy reference.
+This view of the Hollywood studios in Burbank gives a great perspective on where things are in relation to each other.
+We've annotated it for easy reference.
 Cahuenga Blvd runs along the 101 Freeway on the right of the picture, through what is known as the Cahuenga Pass.
 Universal Studios Hollywood is front and center.Continue to 2 of 40 below.

 02 of 40